fedepaol/hugoblog/content/posts/contributing_to_oss.md

 - Continuous Integration
 - Releases / meaningful tags

+You want to contribute to something that is properly released and people are using, and the lack of releases is often a red flag.

 ## You don't need to be a super skilled developer

+I am repeating again, because starting is the hardest thing.

 In all projects there are different problems of different levels.